cylc/cylc-doc/src/glossary.rst

    workflow
    Cylc workflow
-      A Cylc workflow is a directory containing a :cylc:conf:`flow.cylc` file which contains :term:`graphing<graph>` representing a workflow.
+      A Cylc workflow is defined by a :cylc:conf:`flow.cylc` file containing a dependency :term:`graph<graph>` and :term:`task`
+      definitions.

    graph
       The graph of a :term:`workflow<Cylc workflow>` refers to the